venkatloganathan/pricepanel/README.md

 Price is unsubscribed by default.
 Websockets streams data only when subscribed.
-Price Icon movement displays only for UP and DOWN, it won't display icon if the direction is similar to last price.
+Price Icon movement displays only for UP and DOWN, it won't display icon if the direction is similar to last price direction.

 ### Known issues